Dick's Sporting Goods Park: Other sports events

 In May 2009, the stadium hosted the Men's Collegiate Lacrosse Association National Championships with the Michigan Wolverines defeating Chapman University 12–11 in overtime on the Division I side and University of St. Thomas beating the University of Dayton 16–11 in Division II.

 The Denver Dream of the Lingerie Football League played their two home games at the stadium during their lone season.

 The stadium held the 2014 World Lacrosse Championship during July 10–19, 2014.

 On Friday, March 22, 2013, Dick's Sporting Goods Park was the site of the World Cup CONCACAF 2014 qualifying match between Costa Rica and USA, a game played in blizzard conditions.
 Costa Rica filed a protest with FIFA due to field conditions when the United States won the game 1–0, but the protest was denied.
 The game has already been dubbed in football lore as "SnowClásico" for the conditions.

 Music events

 The venue grounds hosted the Mile High Music Festival annually from 2008 to 2010.
 The first Mile High Music Festival had attendance of approximately 40,000 people each day over the course of two days.
 By utilizing the open soccer fields surrounding the stadium and additional stages throughout the complex, the complex's total capacity was able to greatly exceed what the stadium could hold alone.

-The rock band Phish established an annual three-night residency at the venue over Labor Day Weekend, starting in 2011 and returning each year since (with the exception of 2020, due to the COVID-19 pandemic).
+The rock band Phish established an annual three-night residency at the venue over Labor Day Weekend, starting in 2011 and returning each year since (with the exception of 2020, due to the COVID-19 pandemic, and 2025, when they played Folsom Field).
 In 2022, the residency expanded to four nights.
 Phish's lead singer, Trey Anastasio, noted "We all love Dicks!"